Chicago Uninsured Motorist Lawyers

 - Property damage accidents with disabling injury, $8,900

 Considering the low minimum of $25,000 for liability insurance under Illinois law, it is evident that even if a driver has insurance, it may fall much short of even the “average” injury accident.
 If there is a serious, life-changing disability or death, this will only scratch the surface of the financial loss.

 From the moment that you are involved in an accident, your best interests are different from those of your insurance carrier.
 Insurance companies simply make more money by paying less on claims.

 In addition to paying less on claims, insurance carriers may also use the detailed terms of your policy to find a way to deny the claim altogether.
 For example, many uninsured motorist policies require the claimant to establish that there was ‘contact’ between the at-fault vehicle and their own.
 If you do not present evidence to support this, your claim may be rejected as non-compliance pursuant to the terms of the car insurance policy.

-Rosenfeld Injury Lawyers LLC has Chicago car accident attorneys who regularly negotiate claims for people injured in uninsured (UM) and underinsured motorist (UIM) claims throughout Chicago Illinois, and the entire Midwest.
+Rosenfeld Injury Lawyers LLC has experienced Chicago car accident attorneys who regularly negotiate claims for people injured in uninsured motorist (UM) and underinsured motorist (UIM) claims throughout Chicago Illinois and the entire Midwest.
 Just as in many areas of personal injury law, it is important to have an advocate with experience on your side in order to maximize an auto insurance claim.

 Before you speak to your insurance company about a potential underinsured or uninsured motorist claim, contact our Chicago uninsured motorist lawyers for a no-charge consultation and an insurance claim evaluation.